dadaismee/vs_blog/src/blog/phd-draft/index.md

 The Zeitgeist of analytic philosophy in the 1960s grappled with the legacy of Logical Positivism, which, through formal logic and empirical verification, defined meaning based on analytically true statements or verifiable empirical claims [@godfrey-smith2003].
 However, by the 1960s, critiques from Quine, Putnam, and others challenged this framework, particularly the distinction of analytic/synthetic truths, the former being true in virtue of their meaning and the latter in virtue of their relationship to the world.

 Quine rejected traditional notions of necessity and analyticity, asserting ontological commitments are embedded within theories and language [@quine1951; @quine1960; @quine1969], emphasizing empirical evidence and pragmatic considerations in shaping beliefs.
 His critique of analyticity underscored the revisability of language, highlighting conventions as mutable rather than fixed.
-Putnam’s “Twin Earth” thought experiment further developed these ideas, advocating semantic externalism—the view that word meaning depends on external facts, not solely on mental states—challenging internalist accounts of meaning and emphasizing the role of external factors in linguistic practices.
+Putnam’s “Twin Earth” thought experiment[^twin-earth] further developed these ideas, advocating semantic externalism—the view that word meaning depends on external facts, not solely on mental states—challenging internalist accounts of meaning and emphasizing the role of external factors in linguistic practices.
 Consequently, conventions are understood as influenced by contextual and environmental factors, moving beyond purely internal or necessary determinations.

 [^twin-earth]: On a planet identical to Earth in almost all respects but featuring water composed of XYZ rather than H₂O, inhabitants use the term "water" yet refer to different substance.
 According to Putnam, this illustrates that psychological states alone do not determine meaning; external factors like chemical composition and environmental acquisition influence linguistic reference.
 His assertion is encapsulated by his famous statement: "meanings just ain't in the head."